brendt/stitcher.io/src/content/blog/2018-11-07-structuring-unstructured-data.md

 Unfortunately: we don't.
 There has been talk of so called "read only" properties in PHP's core, but it's a difficult thing to get right.
-Than what about our userland type system?
+Then what about our userland type system?
 Unless we're giving up the ease of reading, the auto completion part;
 there will be no way to achieve this goal in PHP.